Renault Twizy running costs

-The standard Renault three-year/unlimited-mileage warranty applies to the Twizy, but the electric drivetrain is guaranteed for four years irrespective of mileage.
-The battery is covered separately under the terms of your hire contract – you’ll never own your own Twizy battery.
-However, the contract guarantees only that the battery will retain at least 75% of its stated charge capacity.
+The standard Renault five-year/unlimited-mileage warranty applies to the Twizy.
+Previously, owners had to lease their batteries, which were covered separately under the terms of their hire contract.
+However, the contract guaranteed only that the battery would retain at least 75% of its stated charge capacity.

 The simplicity of the Twizy drivetrain means the service interval is only every 18,000 miles, but Renault stipulates annual check-ups anyway.
 It’s not too much of a hardship with a three-year inclusive service package costing just £100.
 You can extend the package to four years, but that costs £400, as more work needs to be done in the fourth year.

 You don’t have to pay any road tax at all if you drive a Renault Twizy.

 We reckon you should be looking to recoup between 36 and 40% of the purchase price of your new Twizy if you sell it at the benchmark three years and 36,000 miles – although we’d be surprised to hear of anyone racking that sort of distance up on an annual basis.
 The percentage of value retained decreases with the more you spend, but at least the low purchase price keeps a lid on losses.